MicrosoftDocs/sql-docs/docs/advanced-analytics/r/sql-server-machine-learning-tasks.md

 Data scientists use a variety of tools for data analysis and machine learning, ranging from Excel or free open-source platforms, to expensive statistical suites that require deep technical knowledge.
 However, using R or Python with SQL Server provides some unique benefits in comparison to these traditional tools:

-+ You can develop and test a solution by using the development environment of your choice, then deploy your R or Python code tas part of T-SQL code.
++ You can develop and test a solution by using the development environment of your choice, then deploy your R or Python code as part of T-SQL code.
 + Move complex computations off the data scientist's laptop and onto the server, avoiding data movement to comply with enterprise security policies.
 + Performance and scale are improved through special R packages and APIs.
 You are no longer restricted by the single-threaded, memory-bound architecture of R, and can work with large datasets and multi-threaded, multi-core, multi-process computations.
 + Code portability: Solutions can run in SQL Server, or in Hadoop or Linux, using [Machine Learning Server](https://docs.microsoft.com/machine-learning-server/what-is-machine-learning-server).
 Code once, deploy anywhere.